- Article

 “I love the delicate dreamlike quality of this show with John and Rob interplaying beautifully on flute and sax, interspersed by surprising moments of power, such as the point when Roger’s keys become the sound of a full blown pipe organ!
 Amanda’s lovely vocals on her own spellbinding songs also provide a special contrast.”8

-There really isn’t much to add to these words from Steve.
-The album wonderfully captures the quality of his acoustic shows, which were always rare, intimate moments.
-It is a joy to listen to the musicians, to marvel at their perfect interplay and to be carried away by the music into harmonious worlds.
-Even the pieces of electric rock music are transformed into new adventurous landscapes to be discovered through their reduction to the playing of quiet, acoustic instruments.
-At last, we can once again hear Steve’s acoustic show captured live on disc.
-Long after the release of the Live Archive series.9 Unfortunately, we can only hear it, as the show will not be released as a filmed document.10
+There’s not much to add to these words from Steve.
+The album beautifully captures the quality of his acoustic shows, which have always been rare, intimate moments.
+It’s a joy to listen to the musicians, admire their perfect interplay, and be carried away by the music into harmonious worlds.
+Even the pieces of electric rock music are transformed through their reduction to the play of quiet, acoustic instruments into adventurous landscapes to be rediscovered.

-Nevertheless, the reviewer highly recommends letting yourself be enchanted by the magic of a Steve Hackett concert at Trading Boundaries.
-The setlist covers his extensive solo work very well and presents us with a few highlights from the Genesis ouevre.
+Nevertheless, I highly recommends letting oneself be enchanted by the magic of a Steve Hackett concert at Trading Boundaries.
+The setlist covers his extensive solo work very well and presents us with a few highlights from Genesis’ oeuvre.
 Amanda’s songs fit in wonderfully.
-They form a nice complement to Steve’s sound dreams floating away.
+They provide a nice complement to Steve’s floating sound dreams.
 She grounds the concert and arouses curiosity about her work.

 A small, quiet jewel has seen the light of day.
-Not just a consolation for those who can’t or don’t want to make the journey to wintry Sussex, but marvellous music that enchants everyday life.
+Not just a consolation prize for those who don’t want to or can’t make the journey to wintry Sussex, but wonderful music that enchants everyday life.

 Author: Thomas Jesse